enzo-project/enzo-dev/doc/manual/source/tutorials/RunCosmologySimulation.rst

 amount of time the code spends performing IO.

 The process for parallelizing grid and particle information is quite different.
-Since we know exactly where every grid cell in a structured Eulerian grid is in space, and these cells are stored in a regular and predictable order in the initial conditions files, turning on !ParallelRootGridIO simply tells each processor to figure out which portions of the arrays in the GridDensity and GridVelocities belong to it, and then read in only that part of the file.
-The particle files (ParticlePositions and ParticleVelocities) store the particle information in no particular order, so in order to efficiently parallelize the particle IO the ring tool is used. ring is run on the same number of processors as the simulation that you intend to run, and can be used right before the simulation itself is run.
+Since it is known exactly where every grid cell in a structured Eulerian grid is in space, and these cells are stored in a regular and predictable order in the initial conditions files, turning on ``ParallelRootGridIO`` simply tells each processor to figure out which portions of the arrays in the GridDensity and ``GridVelocities`` belong to it, and then read in only that part of the file.
+The particle files (``ParticlePositions`` and ``ParticleVelocities``) store the particle information in no particular order.
+In order
+to efficiently parallelize the particle IO the ring tool is used. ring is run on the same number of processors as the simulation that you intend to run, and is typically run just before enzo is called for this reason.
 In ring, each processor reads in an equal fraction of the particle position and velocity information into a list, flags the particles that belong in its simulation spatial domain, and then passes its portion of the total list on to another processor.
-After each portion of the list has made its way to every processor, each processor then collects all of the particle and velocity information that belongs to it and writes them out into files called PPos.nnnn and PVel.nnnn, where nnnn is the processor number.
-Turning on the ParallelParticleIO flag in the Enzo parameter file instructs Enzo to look for these files.
+After each portion of the list has made its way to every processor, each processor then collects all of the particle and velocity information that belongs to it and writes them out into files called ``PPos.nnnn`` and ``PVel.nnnn``, where nnnn is the processor number.
+Turning on the ``ParallelParticleIO`` flag in the Enzo parameter file instructs Enzo to look for these files.

 There are lots more details on
 `this page? </wiki/Tutorials/HowDoesParallelRootGridIOwork>`_.

-For the purpose of this example, you're going to run ring and Enzo on 4 processors (they ALWAYS have to be run on the same number of processors).
+For the purpose of this example, you're going to run ring and Enzo on 4 processors (this is a fixed requirement).
 The number of processors used in an MPI job is set differently on each machine, so you'll have to figure out how that works for you.
 On some machines, you can request an 'interactive queue' to run small MPI jobs.
 On others, you may have to submit a